-Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of health care services or prescription drugs or payment for services or drugs you already received.
+Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of health care services or payment for services you already received.
 You may also make an appeal if you disagree with our decision to stop services that you are receiving.
-For example, you may ask for an appeal if we don't pay for a drug, item, or service you think you should be able to receive.
-Chapter 9 explains appeals, including the process involved in making an appeal.
+For example, you may ask for an appeal if we don't pay for an item or service you think you should be able to receive.
+Chapter 7 explains appeals, including the process involved in making an appeal.

 Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
-As a member of BSW SeniorCare Advantage Preferred Rx (HMO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
+As a member of BSW SeniorCare Advantage Preferred (HMO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost sharing your plan says you must pay.